Tricolor: brown, black, white

-American Foxhound Puppies – Before You Get One
+American Foxhound Puppies

-Truthfully, these dogs have some traits that make them great pets, like their easy-going demeanor, their loving affection, or their playfulness.
+These dogs have some traits that make them great pets, like their easy-going demeanor, their loving affection, and their playfulness.
 But if you want to keep one as a pet, you’ll have to work hard to temper the traits that make them such great hunters.
 For instance, their high energy levels and endurance need an outlet, so you’ll need to spend about two hours each day exercising your American Foxhound.
 Neglect this and you can expect a depressed, destructive Foxhound destroying your yard, home, and your peace.

-3 Little-Known Facts About American Foxhound
+3 Little-Known Facts About the American Foxhound

 1. They might be the first American dog breed.

 Foxhounds have been around for a very long time.
 Back in 1650, some of the English Foxhounds were brought to America where they were mixed with some French Foxhounds to create the “perfect foxhound.”
 The breeder who did this crossing was none other than George Washington, one of the founding fathers of America.